SmartekWorks/smartekworks.github.io/swat/ref_sys_operation.md

 Operation - Set Value
 ---

-Set a value from the page in current window to a variable, which you can use in the parameters of following operations.
+Set a value from the page in current window to a variable, which you can use as parameters for the following operations.

 ##### Parameters